-(a) Definition of an Encumbrance
+b) Definition of an Encumbrance

-In general, an encumbrance occurs when funds are set aside to pay for a particular expense.
+In general, an encumbrance occurs when funds are set aside to pay for an expense.
 It is an accounting transaction, which should be recorded appropriately.
 The funds are committed to a specific use and are no longer available for other expenditures.